kubernetes/kops/docs/cli/kops_create.md

 ### Examples

 ```
-  # Create a cluster using a cluser spec file
+  # Create a cluster using a cluster spec file.
+  # The cluster will not be fully created until "kops update" is executed.
   kops create -f my-cluster.yaml

+  # Immediately create a cluster using a cluster spec file.
+  kops create -y -f my-cluster.yaml

+  # Create a cluster using a cluster spec file .
+  # Create terraform files for cluster and use a specific ssh key
+  kops create -y -f my-cluster.yaml -i ~/.ssh/mykey.pub -o myfolder -t terraform

   # Create a cluster in AWS
   kops create cluster --name=kubernetes-cluster.example.com \